kishorrit/MLF/Chapter 5.md

 - `'POS'`, `'TAG'`, `'DEP'`, `'LEMMA'`, `'SHAPE'`: The tokens position, tag, dependency, lemma or shape has to match.
 - `'ENT_TYPE'`: The tokens entity type from NER has to match.

+SpaCys lemmatization is extremely useful.
+A lemma is the base version of a word.
+'Was' for example is a version of 'be' so 'be' is the lemma for 'was' but also for 'is'.
+SpaCy can lemmatize words in context, meaning it uses the surrounding words to determine what the actual base version of a word is.
 To create a matcher, we have to pass on the vocabulary the matcher works on.
 In this case, we can just pass the vocabulary of our english language model:

 ```Python